Camino Português: The Complete Guide (2026)

 | 9 | Caldas de Reis | Padrón | 18km | Padrón is where St. James’s body allegedly arrived by boat – deeply historic. |

-Total distance: approximately 237km over 10 stages (with some splits, most pilgrims walk this in 12–14 days).
+Total distance: approximately 237km over 10 stages.
+With the splits most pilgrims make on the longer days, this typically takes 12–14 days.

 | Stage | From | To | Distance | Highlights |